Retina display: Rationale and detractors

 where $d$ is the distance between the screen and observer (e.g. in meters), and $r$ is the absolute pixel density of the screen in pixels per unit length (e.g. in pixels per meter).

 Based on Jobs' statement, the threshold for a Retina display is an angular pixel density of 52–63 PPD.
 For example, holding a phone 11 in away, the value of 58 PPD means that a tall skinny triangle emanating from the eye with a height equal to the viewing distance and a top angle of one degree will have a base on the device's screen that covers 58 pixels.

 The essence of Retina display is to eliminate the appearance of graininess on a screen, for example when displaying complex languages (for example Arabic, Hebrew and CJKV) on a screen.

-A Retina display may also include hardware support for wide gamut, such as DCI-P3.
+A Retina display may also include hardware support for wide-color gamut, such as DCI-P3.

 Many authors have challenged Apple's claim.
 For example, Raymond Soneira, president of DisplayMate Technologies, said that the physiology of the human retina is such that there must be at least 477 pixels per inch in a pixelated display for the pixels to become imperceptible to the human eye at a distance of 12 inch, corresponding to 0.6 arcminutes per pixel or 100 PPD.
-John Brownlee, in an article at Apple fan website CultOfMac, stated that the threshold to discern individual pixels is between 0.3 and 0.4 arc minutes (150 - 200 PPD).
+John Brownlee, in an article at Apple fan website CultOfMac, stated that the threshold to discern individual pixels is between 0.3 and 0.4 arcminutes (150–200 PPD).
 Others have defended Apple.
 Astronomer and science blogger Phil Plait stated that a resolution of 0.6 arcminutes corresponds to "perfect eyesight" but that "a better number for a typical person is more like 1 arcmin resolution, not 0.6", corresponding to 20/20 vision or 60 PPD.
 Plait argued that what Jobs said was fine as the iPhone 4S's resolution is better than 1 arcmin.
-The retinal neuroscientist Bryan Jones cites a paper calculating 0.78 arcminutes/cycle of *retinal* resolution (corresponding to 77 PPD), and states the optics of the system may degrade image quality somewhat, thus giving the commonly accepted resolution of 1 arcminute.
+The retinal neuroscientist Bryan Jones cites a paper calculating 0.78 arcminutes per cycle of retinal resolution (corresponding to 77 PPD), and states the optics of the system may degrade image quality somewhat, thus giving the commonly accepted resolution of 1 arcminute.
 Soneira has replied that "If you allow poor vision to enter into the specs, then any display becomes a retina display.
 That turns it into a meaningless concept that will be exploited by everyone."
-A 2024 study found that the eye had resolution limits of 94 PPD for foveal achromatic vision, 89 PPD for red-green patterns, and 53 PPD for yellow-violet patterns.
+A 2024 study found that the eye had resolution limits of 94 PPD for foveal achromatic vision, 89 PPD for red–green patterns, and 53 PPD for yellow–violet patterns.